-Evolved from both the occupational therapy (OT) and the physical therapy (PT) professions, hand therapy is a specialty that provides quality rehabilitation of the hand and arm.
+A specialty that evolved from both the occupational therapy (OT) and the physical therapy (PT) professions, this specific therapy provides quality rehabilitation of the hand and arm.
 Therapists must meet education and experience requirements to become Certified Hand Therapists through the Hand Therapy Certification Commission.

 Hand therapy is ideal for patients with

 - Amputation of a finger, hand, or arm

 - Repetitive motion disorders, such as carpal tunnel syndrome, tennis elbow, and arthritis